Launching our Renewable Energy Investment Programme

 Our rural enterprises director, Patrick Begg, said: 'Like householders everywhere, we are facing rising energy bills.
 We spend more than £6 million each year heating and powering the places in our care.
 By investing in renewable energy production we can reduce our energy bills and invest more in vital conservation work around the country.
 Through our work we can also show that renewable technologies can be made to work in some of the country’s most sensitive landscapes and historic environments.'

-Our 4 million members will also be able to support the programme by signing up for renewable power with energy partner, Good Energy.
-The company will pay us £40 per year for each new customer signing up to its dual fuel tariff via the National Trust.
+Our 4 million members were also be able to support the programme by signing up for renewable power with former energy partner, Good Energy.
+The company paid us £40 per year for each new customer signing up to its dual fuel tariff via the National Trust.

 If 5 per cent of our members’ households adopted the tariff it would raise £3.8 million for investment in a low carbon future and see 95,000 households powered by clean, green renewably sourced electricity.